George P. Hammond: Director of Bancroft Library

 As a student at UC Berkeley, Hammond had worked as a student employee in the Bancroft library.
 In 1946, Hammond was appointed director of the Bancroft Library, which he helped develop from a small library primarily for scholars into a modern research library.
 During his time as director, he added to the library collections, expanded staff and specialists, and obtained new resources for the library.
 Hammond's contributions to the library included the purchase of a collection of Robert D. Honeymoon's paintings and original drawings.
 Hammond also edited a manuscript by Thomas O. Larkin, printed as The Larkin Papers.
 He retired in 1965, but continued his research and maintained a position at the Bancroft Library.

 Achievements

 Hammond helped found the Pacific Historical Review and served on its first board of editors.
 He was also a member of the historical records survey of New Mexico.
 He served as the state director for New Mexico Historical Records Survey, W.P.A., from 1936 to 1939.
 He was a member of the U.S. delegation to the 4th Assembly of the Pan-American Institute of Geography and History at Caracas in 1946.
 Hammond was part of the Friends of Bancroft Library in the California Historical Society.
 He received an honorary degree of Doctor of Laws from the University of New Mexico in 1954.
 In 1950 he was elected chair of the Conference on Latin American History, the professional organization of Latin American historians.

-Hammond had a dark side.
-George Hammond likely took part in two historical hoaxes: the Drake Plate of Brass, and the Chowan River Dare Stone.
-Several lines of evidence point to historian Herbert E. Bolton as the perpetrator of these hoaxes, and Hammond assisted.
-Hammond was an accomplice in the Chowan River Dare Stone hoax, as he posed as LE Hammond and brought the stone to Emory University as evidenced by handwriting analysis that matches his signature with that of the alleged fruit dealer.
-Bolton was Hammond's mentor and advisor at Berkeley.
-Bolton was an influential professor at University of California at Berkeley.
-He was also the director of the Bancroft Library.
-Hammond later he succeeded Bolton as director of the Bancroft Library.

-We may never know why Hammond risked his reputation to take part in these hoaxes.
-Drake’s Plate of Brass served to promote an English hero and stressed a white national identity of America; as did the Chowan River Dare stone and its alleged association with Eleanor Dare, a colonist from Raleigh’s Lost Colony.
-The plate and the stone became potent symbols of America’s English heritage and the founding of America, and they underscored the ideology of white manifest destiny and the conviction that God destined whites to populate North America.
-These alleged artifacts were used by the historians involved in these hoaxes to promote much of the fabled narrative that fostered and furthered their racist ethos, and that of their White supporters.